PiyoPapa/matlab-openalex-pipeline/README.md

 ## Overview

-This repository provides:
+This repository provides a **MATLAB-only acquisition layer** for collecting OpenAlex Works metadata in a **reproducible, time-bounded manner**.

+**What this repository provides**
 - Cursor-based pagination for the OpenAlex Works API
-  (avoids the 10,000-record limit of page-based pagination)
-- Safe resume mechanism using a lightweight `.mat` checkpoint
-- Append-only JSONL output for reproducible acquisition runs
+- Append-only JSONL output with resumable checkpoints
-- MATLAB-only implementation (no Python/R dependencies)
+- Explicit control over queries, cursors, and output files

-This repository does NOT:
+**What this repository does NOT provide**
-- Perform normalization, deduplication, or analysis
+- Normalization, deduplication, or analysis
-- Provide visualization or reporting
+- Visualization or reporting
-- Act as a general-purpose OpenAlex SDK
+- A general-purpose OpenAlex SDK

 ## Repository position in the OpenAlex–MATLAB workflow
 This repository is part of a three-stage workflow: